-China will undoubtably remain an economic force in 2021 but may not have everything its own way.
+China will undoubtedly remain an economic force in 2021 but may not have everything its own way.

 China’s robust and rapid recovery

 China GDP may have posted its first contraction in over 40 years in Q1 2020, declining 6.8%, but its recovery has been robust and rapid.
-The economy is forecast to have expanded by 6.5% in the final quarter of the year, taking its annual growth to an expected 2.3%.1 While compared to its recent norms, this figure may seem low, China will be the world’s only leading economy to deliver positive growth for the year.
+China’s economy grew more than expected last year as the economy expanded by 2.3% in 2020 compared to a year earlier.1 While compared to its recent norms, this figure may seem low, China was the world’s only major economy to deliver positive growth for the year 2020.

-And while the encouraging roll-out of Covid-19 vaccinations should help deliver more widespread economic expansion this year, growth for many Western economies is projected to be modest at around 1%2).
-On the other hand, the World Bank is currently forecasting China GDP growth to be near 8% in 20213, which would surpass its pre-pandemic level.
+And while the encouraging roll-out of Covid-19 vaccinations should help deliver more widespread economic expansion this year, growth for many Western economies was more modest.
+On the other hand, the World Bank is currently forecasting China GDP growth to be near 8% in 20212, which would surpass its pre-pandemic level.

 Forecast 2021: post-pandemic growth